• Features

 Proper targeting creates relevant experiences that feel natural and pleasant for your customers.
 Additionally, you can test different segments (new vs. returning), timing (immediate vs. delayed), and contexts (homepage vs. product pages) to find what converts best.

 In Omnisend, building a Shopify popup is just the first step.
-Your highest conversion rates will happen when you match popup content to visitor intent.
+You’ll achieve your highest conversion rates when you align popup content with visitor intent.

-Here’s how to target your popups via Omnisend:
+Here’s how to approach Shopify popup segmentation via Omnisend:

-You can target specific visitors or sets of visitors with Omnisend’s popup targeting options.
+You can choose exactly who sees your Shopify popup using Omnisend’s visitor targeting options.
 For example, you can choose to show the popup only to:

 • Existing contacts